-Second, we must believe the gospel, which means we believe two things: Jesus died on the cross for our sins, and He rose from the dead to prove all He taught was true.
+Second, we must believe the good news, or the Gospel, which means we believe two things: Jesus died on the cross for our sins, and He rose from the dead to prove all He taught was true.

 God has made it as simple as He possibly can for us to become a Christian; therefore, we must resist the temptation to make it complicated.
 We must remember the KISS principle: Keep It Simple Somehow.
 We must let people know that to become a Christian, they must do two simple things: repent of their sins and believe the Gospel.